AtillaTahak/bookstore-backend/README.md

 Store Manager Role:

-	-Can add or remove a specific quantity of a book to/from a store (from the Book table)
+	- Can add or remove a specific quantity of a book to/from a store (from the Book table)

 Admin Role:

 	- Can create a new bookstore
 	- Can add a new book
 	- Can add or remove a specific quantity of a particular book to/from a specific bookstore